-Will you be on our Kansas City roads traveling this Thanksgiving holiday?
-It is one of the busiest traveling times of the year.
+Will you be on our Kansas City roads traveling this holiday season?
+Thanksgiving is the start of one of the busiest traveling times of the year.
 In fact, the American Automobile Association projects an estimated 43.4 million Americans will travel 50 miles or more away from home with 90% of those traveling by car.

 Not only that, but cooking is the number one cause of home fires!